LinkedIn Saved Jobs Export

 TexAu’s structured data export allows job seekers to monitor the status of their applications, ensuring timely follow-ups and reducing the risk of missed opportunities.
 By exporting job data, users can easily track their progress with each role, from submitting applications to scheduling interviews.

 Example in Action: A project manager searching for roles in agile environments can use TexAu to export saved jobs and create a tracking system.
 For instance, they can mark saved jobs as “application submitted,” “awaiting interview,” or “requires follow-up.”
 This workflow not only improves efficiency but also ensures that no opportunity is left unattended.
+For those attending networking events to increase hiring opportunities, LinkedIn Event Attendees Export helps keep track of recruiters and professionals they connect with.

 3. Targeted Insights